openhoi/ogre-package/README.md

 This repository holds scripts to prebuild OGRE for our *NIX and Windows builds.
 Supported OS:

 * Linux x64
+  * Debian Buster (10 LTS)
   * Ubuntu Bionic Beaver (18.04 LTS)
   * Ubuntu Disco Dingo (19.04)
   * Ubuntu Eoan Ermine (19.10)
   * Ubuntu Focal Fossa (20.04 LTS)
+  * Fedora 31

 * Windows x64
   * Windows 10

+## ToDo's when creating a new branch

+A new branch will trigger an automatic build for all supported OS's.
+Therefore, the branch name must be in the format **vXX.YY.ZZ** where XX.YY.ZZ is the desired OGRE version, e.g. **v1.12.5**.
+Inside the new branch, do the following:

+* Update *version* file to match version in branch name
+* Update *ogre* submodule to corresponding OGRE tag
+* Update *imgui* submodule to corresponding ImGui tag/branch

 ## Disclaimer